NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/DeviceCredentials.rst

 .. code-block:: bash

     cd ~/nrf-asset-tracker/aws
-    node cli create-ca
+    ./cli.sh create-ca

 .. note::

    The default lifetime for CA certificates is 1 year.
-   Run ``node cli create-ca --help`` to learn how to customize the lifetime.
+   Run ``./cli.sh create-ca --help`` to learn how to customize the lifetime.

 Generate and provision the device certificate
 *********************************************